earthobservations/wetterdienst/docs/contribution/services.rst

 *********************

 The request class represents a request and carries all the required attributes as well as the values class that is responsible for acquiring the data later on.
-The implementation is based on `ScalarRequestCore` from `wetterdienst.core`.
+The implementation is based on `TimeseriesRequest` from `wetterdienst.core`.

 Attributes: